-Twisted Fate is a champion in League of Legends that has so much versatility, you can pick him into almost any game.
+Twisted Fate is a champion in LoL that has so much versatility, you can pick him into almost any game.
 On top of being so versatile, he is one of the most hated champs by many.
 Why?
 He is considered very anti-fun to face, and a majority of Twisted Fates will feed very hard and gain little to no farm while doing so.
 This makes his team feel very frustrated and want nothing to do with a Twisted Fate on their team.
 This is because hes a very gankable champion with no escape outside of his gold card, which stuns for 1-1.5 seconds.
 Because of this Twisted Fate is reliant on playing his champion VERY WELL.
 In this guide I will go over a majority of the strategies and tips to not be one of the stereotypical Twisted Fates who spam die, never ult their lanes, and have no farm.

 What do we go over first with Twisted Fate?
 His builds, runes, and mindsets throughout the game.